papertrail/profiler/README.md

 This is a fork of https://github.com/papertrail/profiler/ with Java 8 support.

-No dependency on joda-time anymore.
+* No dependency on joda-time anymore.
+* Now as OSGI bundle

 It's meant to be a drop-in replacement.

 # JVM cpu profiler